 ACCT 311 - External Reporting I (3)

 Accounting concepts, standards, principles, and practices in financial reporting for business entities are studied.
-Topics include assets, liabilities, and stockholder equity.
+Topics include assets, liabilities, and stockholder equity. .
+This is a Writing in the Discipline (WID) course.
 Lecture and laboratory.
 4 contact hours.

 Prerequisite: Completion of at least 60 college credits and ACCT 310, with a minimum grade of C.